-Trotman House opened in the Autumn Term 2017 and is the home away from home for up to 45 weekly and full girl boarders, as well as a number of flexi-boarders and day girls.
+Trotman House opened in the Autumn Term 2017 and is the home away from home for up to 45 weekly and full girl boarders, as well as a number of part time boarders and day girls.

 This brand new, state of the art, light and spacious building has been designed and built with the highest regard for those who will use it on a daily basis and also the wider community—the sustainability that’s in every fibre of the construction will come to be valued by generations to come.